ibd-bcn/CosMx-Bolen/analysis/CosMx_RNA/README.md

 ## Funding

-“This research was funded by Aligning Science Across Parkinson’s (ASAP Grant #) through the Michael J. Fox Foundation for Parkinson’s Research (MJFF).”
+“This research was funded by Aligning Science Across Parkinson’s (ASAP-020527) through the Michael J. Fox Foundation for Parkinson’s Research (MJFF).”

 ---